Connectivity of a Family of Bilateral Agreement Random Graphs: Connectivity of Graphs for

 As $t$ is a fixed number, the dominant term in $1 + \log(n\underline{p}) - n\bar{p}/2$ is $- n\bar{p}/2\approx -0.1216 t\log(n)$.
 As a result, for sufficiently large $n$, $1 + \log(n\underline{p}) - n\bar{p}/2 < -0.1215t\log(n)$.
 Thus, we have

-Therefore, with high probability there is no component of size between 10 and $n/2$. \end{proof} The interesting fact about Theorem \ref{ER-estim} is that it holds for any positive $t$.
-This means that if $k\approx t\log(n)=\Theta(\log(n))$, one should focus attention on components of size less than $\lceil \frac{8.24 }{t}\rceil=O(1)$ to study the disconnectivity.
-Since Corollary \ref{finite-comp} addresses components of size $O(1)$ and we conclude the main theorem. \begin{thm} The random graph model $\mathbb{G}(n,k)$ with $k \geq \log( n )+ t'\log\log (n)\sqrt{\log(n)} $ for a real number $t'>\frac{1}{2}$ is connected with high probability.
-In particular, if $k=\lfloor t\log(n)\rfloor$ for $t>1$, connectivity holds with high probability. \end{thm} \begin{proof} If a graph from class $\mathbb{G}(n,k)$ is disconnected, then it should have at least a component of size $s$ where $1\leq s \leq \lfloor n/2 \rfloor $.
-Since $\lceil \frac{8.24}{1} \rceil=9$, Theorem \ref{ER-estim} rules out the possibility of having components of size between 9 and $\lfloor n/2 \rfloor$ with high probability.
-Theorem \ref{finite-comp} guarantees that the probability of having components of size at most $8$ vanishes, when $n$ grows to infinity.
-Therefore, the graph will be connected with high probability. \end{proof}
+Therefore, \textit{with high probability} there is no component of size between $\lceil 8.24/t\rceil$ and $n/2$. \end{proof} A key feature of Theorem \ref{ER-estim} is its validity for any positive $t$.
+This means that if $k\approx t\log(n)=\Theta(\log(n))$, one should only examine components of size less than $\lceil \frac{8.24 }{t}\rceil=O(1)$ to study the disconnectedness of the graph.
+Since Corollary \ref{finite-comp} addresses components of size $O(1)$, we now assert the main theorem. \begin{thm} The random graph model $\mathit{LK}(n,k)$ with $k \geq \log( n )+ t'\log\log (n)\sqrt{\log(n)} $ for a real number $t'>\tfrac{1}{2}$ is connected with high probability.
+In particular, if $k=\lfloor t\log(n)\rfloor$ for $t>1$, connectivity holds with high probability. \end{thm} \begin{proof} If a graph from class $\mathit{LK}(n,k)$ is disconnected, then it should have at least a component of size $s$ where $1\leq s \leq \lfloor n/2 \rfloor $.
+Since $\lceil \tfrac{8.24}{1} \rceil=9$, Theorem \ref{ER-estim} rules out the possibility of having components of size between 9 and $\lfloor n/2 \rfloor$ with high probability.
+Moreover, Corollary \ref{finite-comp} guarantees that the probability of having components of size at most $8$ vanishes, when $n$ grows to infinity.
+Therefore, the graph will be connected \textit{with high probability}. \end{proof}